wolfmcnally/havekidsright/content/posts/raven.md

 **Raven:** Of course!
 Isn’t it obvious?

-**Achilles:** This is a cold, heartless calculation good Raven.
-Have you no compassion?
+**Achilles:** This is a cold, heartless calculation!
+Good Raven, have you no compassion?

 **Raven:** You know *nothing* of compassion!
 It is out of my compassion for the world that I speak the end of suffering. *That* is compassion!